Azure/azure-event-hubs-spark/schemaregistry-avro/docs/PySpark/schema-registry-example-pyspark.md

 ```

 #### Create a Schema Registry Object
-In case you want to set `failure.mode` options, you should set their corresponding values in the property map.
+In case you want to set `failure.mode` options, you should set their corresponding values in the configuration map as below:
+configs.put("failure.mode", PermissiveMode.name) or configs.put("failure.mode", FailFastMode.name)

 For more information about these options please refer to the [schema registry README](../../README.md) file.

 ```python